MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50011-redirect-uri-mismatch.md

 ---
 # Error AADSTS50011: The redirect URI specified in the request does not match

-This article describes a problem in which an `AADSTS50011` error message is returned when you try to sign in to an application that uses OpenID Connect (OIDC)-based single sign-on (SSO) with Azure Active Directory (Azure AD).
+This article describes a problem in which an `AADSTS50011` error message is returned when you try to sign in to an application that uses OpenID Connect (OIDC)-based authentication with Azure Active Directory (Azure AD).

 ## Symptoms